-617.2.2 Oral announcement of disqualifications may replace the publication on the official notice board.
+- 617.2.2 Oral announcement of disqualifications may replace the publication on the official notice board.
 It can be decided that protests can be delivered verbally to the Referee at the Finish within 15 minutes after the announcement of the disqualification.
 Protests submitted after this are considered null and void.
-The team captains must be informed beforehand of the announcement and protest procedure.
+The team captains must be informed beforehand of the announcement and protest procedure. - 617.2.3 The official notice board can be replaced by an official communication channel announced at the first Team Captains Meeting by the Jury.